LAW & PENALTIES

 577.012 RSMo.: Driving with excessive blood alcohol content: A person commits the crime of “driving with excessive blood alcohol content” if such person operates a motor vehicle in this state with .08 of one percent or more by weight of alcohol in such person’s blood.
 This offense, also known as BAC, is commonly thought of as a lesser offense than DWI.
 Due to changes in the law, however, an amendment of a DWI to a BAC will generally not lessen the impact of a conviction, and therefore other defense tactics must be sought.

 Under 577.010.2 RSMo., Driving while intoxicated, and also 577.012.3 RSMo., Driving with excessive blood alcohol content (BAC), are, for the first offense, a class B misdemeanor.
 What this means, is that even on a first offense, the range of punishment available to the Court, is up to 6 months in jail and/or fines which vary.
 Fortunately, however, the maximum is rarely every imposed.
 The key words are ( up to), meaning the Judge is free to sentence anywhere within this range.
 The Court may grant complete probation; and in certain situations, the Court may even may even be willing to grant a Suspended Imposition of Sentence (S.I.S.), which under Missouri law, is not a conviction.
 For this reason it is very important to hire experienced legal counsel.
-Attorney Steven Groce, has been practicing law in this area, and defending people charged with DWI or DUI violations in Missouri for going on 33 years.
+Attorney Steven Groce, has been practicing law in this area, and defending people charged with DWI or DUI violations in Missouri for going on 34 years.
 An experienced DWI Lawyer is your best defense, and obtaining representation by a DWI Attorney as early as possible after being charged or arrested is the best thing that anyone facing Prosecution can do.
+SEE BELOW STATUTES FOR DWI LAW AND PENALTIES FOR 3RD AND SUBSEQUENT VIOLATIONS.

 Steven F. Groce, Attorney 417-883-4950